Josh Wilcox: Professional football career

 Wilcox signed with the Minnesota Vikings on April 25, 1997, after going undrafted in the 1997 NFL draft.
 He was released by the Vikings on August 12, 1997.

 In October 1997, Wilcox signed with the Portland Forest Dragons of the Arena Football League (AFL) for the 1998 season.
 In March 1998, he was put on Portland's exempt list so that he could join the Amsterdam Admirals of NFL Europe.
 He recorded nine receptions for 151 yards and one special teams tackle for the Admirals during the 1998 NFL Europe season.
 Wilcox then returned to the Forest Dragons and played in three games for them during the 1998 AFL season, totaling seven solo tackles, two assisted tackles, and one forced fumble.
 He was a fullback/linebacker during his time in the AFL as the league played under ironman rules.

 Wilcox was signed by the New Orleans Saints on July 24, 1998.
 He was released on August 31 but signed to the team's practice squad the next day.
 He was promoted to the active roster on December 9.
 Wilcox played in three games, starting one, for the Saints in 1998 and caught one pass for ten yards on one target.
 He appeared in eight games, starting four, during the 1999 season, catching six passes for 61 yards on seven targets.
 He became a free agent after the 1999 season.

 In October 2000, Wilcox was selected by the Los Angeles Xtreme in the 15th round, with the 113th overall pick, of the 2001 XFL draft.
 He played in all ten games, starting three, for the Xtreme in 2001, totaling two receptions for ten yards and a touchdown.
 The Xtreme finished the season with a 7–3 record and won the XFL championship against the San Francisco Demons by a score of 38–6.

 Professional wrestling career

 Wilcox also spent time as a professional wrestler, wrestling several matches from 1997 to 2001.
 He teamed with Tommy Dreamer in a losing effort against Rhino and Steve Corino on the January 22, 2000, episode of ECW on TNN.

 Personal life

-Wilcox is the son of Pro Football Hall of Famer Dave Wilcox, brother of California Golden Bears head coach Justin Wilcox, and nephew of NFL player John Wilcox.
+Wilcox is the son of Pro Football Hall of Famer Dave Wilcox, brother of former California Golden Bears head coach Justin Wilcox, and nephew of NFL player John Wilcox.